Skip to main content

 In the 2022-2023 reporting cycle (September 2022 – October 2023):

-• The CSC has merged with the Interoperability Task Force and explicitly embraced interoperability as one of the main foci, reflecting this also in a modified committee name.
+• The Standards Committee has merged with the Interoperability Task Force and explicitly embraced interoperability as one of the main foci, reflecting this also in a modified committee name.
 We are now the CLARIN Standards and Interoperability Committee (sic!
 SIC);

 • We've held 6 virtual and hybrid meetings;